pop-team/pop-java/docs/introduction.rst

 provides an abstract interface for the programming layer.
 On top of the architecture is the programming layer, which provides necessary support for developing distributed object-oriented applications.
-More details of the POP-C++ runtime layers are given in a separate document \cite{Nguyen04}.
+More details of the POP-C++ runtime layers are given in a separate document :cite:`popc_thesis`.

 Structure of this manual
 ------------------------

-.. todo:: Update to match actual structure

-This manual has 8 chapters, including this introduction.
-The :ref:`next chapter <popmodel>` explains the POP model.
-The chapter \ref{dev}
+This manual has 8 chapters, including this introduction:

+* :ref:`popmodel` explains the POP model.
-describes the POP-Java application development process.
-The chapter
+* :ref:`dev` describes the POP-Java application development process.
-\ref{compileandrun} explains the compilation and the launch process of a POP-Java application.
-The chapter \ref{mixed} aims to describe and explain how to use of POP-C++ and POP-Java together in a same application.
-The chapter
+* :ref:`compileandrun` explains the compilation and the launch process of a POP-Java application.
+* :ref:`mixed` aims to describe and explain how to use of POP-C++ and POP-Java together in a same application.
-\ref{plugin} describes the POP-Java plugin system.
-The chapter \ref{install}
+* :ref:`plugin` describes the POP-Java plugin system.
-guides the user trough the installation process.
-Finally, the chapter
+* :ref:`install` guides the user trough the installation process.
-\ref{trouble} gives some hints to solve the main problems that can occurs with a POP-Java application.
+* Finally, :ref:`trouble` gives some hints to solve the main problems that can occur with a POP-Java application.